braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/email_templates/blayer.md

 # B.Layer

+{:.subintro}
-> [B.Layer](https://blayer.phiture.com) is Phiture's in-app message builder that helps mobile apps' CRM teams to create custom-designed in-app messages simply, rapidly, and without coding.
+[B.Layer](https://blayer.phiture.com) is Phiture's in-app message builder that helps mobile apps' CRM teams to create custom-designed in-app messages simply, rapidly, and without coding.

 The Braze and B.Layer integration allows you to leverage the B.Layer in-app message builder to help you build on-brand in-app messages that can be exported as a zip file or inline HTML to Braze.
 This integration does not require additional developer resources, saving you time and budget.